What are typing games?

 How typing games work

-There are three typing games available: Word Drop, Fishing for Words, and Typing Trail.
+There are six typing games available: Word Drop, Fishing for Words, Typing Trail, Space Blaster, Type Racer and Rocket Builder.
 Each game offers three difficulty levels, Easy, Medium, and Hard, to match different skill levels.
-In Word Drop and Fishing for Words, the number of words on screen at once and the speed at which they move increases with higher difficulty settings.
-In Typing Trail, the path becomes longer and students must type more words to complete it.
+In Word Drop, Fishing for Words, and Space Blaster the number of words on screen at once and the speed at which they move increases with higher difficulty settings.
+Hard and Medium difficulty in Type Racer increases the speed of the competing cars.
+In Typing Trail, the path becomes longer and students must type more words to complete it, whereas in Rocket Builder there are more elements to add to the rocket in higher difficulty modes.

 Please note, difficulty settings do not affect the challenge level of the actual words typed.
 All games within a particular games module feature the same set of words which are taken from the five previously completed typing modules of the Main TTRS Course.

-In all three games, both the Space bar and Enter key can be used to submit a word.
-Each game play lasts 60 seconds.
+In all six games, both the Space bar and Enter key can be used to submit a word.
+Each game play lasts 60 seconds but it's possible to hide the timer if this creates anxiety.
+Music and sound effects can also be turned on or off before and during the game.
 Students can choose to play the same game each time or play different games until their max plays are exhausted.
 They can also pause or skip a game at any time and return to regular typing modules.

 More on each game